Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 Now you know how to keep your spoon high, and how to get depths and keep it down, now let’s discuss how to figure out how deep your spoon should be.

-Most anglers cast out and reel in and they have no clue how deep their spoon is, or how deep the fish are, and therefore they have no clue if their lure is 3 feet over the steelhead or 12 feet over the steelhead.
+Most anglers cast out and reel in, and they have no clue how deep their spoon is or how deep the fish are.
+They have no clue if their lure is 3 feet over the steelhead or 12 feet over the steelhead.
 Then they cast again in a new spot and repeat.
 Generally, you need to be 3 to 5 feet away from the steelhead to be in their strike zone.

 Determining where the steelhead are in the water column takes a lot of patience.
-I have seen angler fish a spot in 5 minutes but I’ll spend an hour in the same spots, and often, they catch nothing in the same spot that I’ll catch multiple fish.
+I have seen anglers fish a spot in five minutes but I’ll spend an hour in the same spots, and often, they catch nothing in the same spot that I’ll catch multiple fish.

 My methods to cover all levels of the water column goes like this: